Ernst Förstemann: Biography

 Ernst Wilhelm Förstemann was born in Danzig as the son of the mathematician Wilhelm August Förstemann.
 His family was originally from Nordhausen.
-From 1831 to 1840 he was educated at the local grammar school, where his father was a teacher of Mathematics.
-In 1840 Förstemann went to study Comparative linguistics at the Humboldt University of Berlin but moved to Halle (Saale) in 1841, where he continued his studies at the Martin Luther University of Halle-Wittenberg.
-During his years at university, Förstemann was particularly furthered by Karl Lachmann, Franz Bopp and August Friedrich Pott.
+From 1831 to 1840 he was educated at the local grammar school, where his father was a Mathematics schoolmaster.
+In 1840, Förstemann matriculated in Comparative linguistics at the Humboldt University of Berlin.
+In 1841, he moved to Halle (Saale), where he continued his studies at the Martin Luther University of Halle-Wittenberg.
+While at university, Förstemann was mentored by Karl Lachmann, Franz Bopp and August Friedrich Pott.

 Upon his return from Halle, Förstemann was appointed assistant teacher at the Danzig grammar school and also worked as a private tutor until 1848.
 In 1845 he took the Staatsexamen in Berlin.
 Förstemann was also the only contestant in a competition hosted by Jacob Grimm that required a list of names that were in use in Germany until the year of 1100.
 Although he only submitted a draft, he won the prize and was encouraged by Grimm to publish the completed work in 1858.